RANDCorporation/value-of-env-surveillance/README.md

 - [x] Test lagged NPI control suggested by Henry [Pedro]
 - [x] Have the model use non-scalar inputs from inputs object.
 [Pedro]
 - [ ] Translate all parameters from Laura into model inputs and use those as baseline.
 [Jing]
+- [ ] Code post-processing functions to compute net monetary benefit of surveillance considering:
+- [ ] Epi costs of intervention (as a function of IFR * I, and aggregate cost of infection)
+- [ ] NPIs and a cost function.
+- [ ] Costs of surveillance.
 - [ ] Implement travel in the stochastic model.
-[Pedro, WIP]
+[Sarah, WIP]
 - [ ] integrate parameter inputs into the model.
 [Jing]
-- [ ] Fix stochastic metapopulation Model NaN's.
+- [x] Fix stochastic metapopulation Model NaN's.
 - [ ] Create function to compute derived inputs (ie, R0 = beta/gamma)
 - [ ] Integrate Derek’s data on travel into the model.
 - [ ] Code experimental design function.
-- [ ] Code post-processing functions to compute net monetary benefit of surveillance considering:
-- [ ] Epi costs of intervention (as a function of IFR * I, and aggregate cost of infection)
-- [ ] NPIs and a cost function.
-- [ ] Costs of surveillance.
 - [ ] Run boundary case experiments to verify model and explore model behavior to refine the paper experimental design.

 *Model Inputs*